rliou92/python-umonitor/README.md

   -f, --force           disable all outputs even if they do not change during
                         loading
-  --daemonize           daemonize when listening to events
+  --daemonize           daemonize when listening to events --no_exec             do not run scripts after loading of a profile is
+                        finished
 ```

 If you would like to auto start this program, you can add the program to your .xinitrc: